mabboud1994/EasyOSS/README.md

 ## How to run the sample

-1. Go to `config/DefaultEngine.ini`, then replace values marqued as `<your value>` with your product artifacts
+1. Go to `config/DefaultEngine.ini`, then replace EOS Configuration with your EOS Product configuration
 2. Open the .uproject file with UE Editor Version 5.4.4
 3. Go to `Edit->Plugins`, then make sure that Easy OSS Plugin is activated.
 You must have the plugin installed for this engine first.
-4.
+4. To test without Auth Dev Tool, go to MainMenu/Levels/Startup/Widgets/WB_Login, then replace Auto Login Task with Login